fdietz/team_dashboard/README.markdown

 It has built-in support for [Graphite](http://graphite.wikidot.com/), [Ganglia](http://ganglia.sourceforge.net/), [Jenkins](http://jenkins-ci.org/), [Travis CI](http://travis-ci.org/), etc. and makes it really easy to add more input sources.

+The Team Dashboard Data Source [Plugin Repository](https://github.com/fdietz/team_dashboard_plugins) contains contributed plugins and documentation on how to implement your own plugins.

 It is implemented as a Rails app and uses MySQL to store your custom dashboards configuration.

 Support via [Team Dashboard Google Group](https://groups.google.com/forum/#!forum/team_dashboard)